mocza/bank-my-statements/README.md

-# PDFLayoutTextStripper as Docker Container Command-Line Utility
+# PDFLayoutTextStripper as docker container command-line utility

 Converts a PDF file into a text file while keeping the layout of the original PDF.
 Useful to extract the content from a table or a form in a PDF file.
 PDFLayoutTextStripper is a subclass of PDFTextStripper class (from the [Apache PDFBox](https://pdfbox.apache.org/) library).